Noose Being Tightened Around Tricksters Of Real Estate Sector: Official - UrduPoint

 Noose Being Tightened Around Tricksters Of Real Estate Sector: Official

-CC office passed the directions on Deputy Commissioner Islamabad, Registrar Cooperatives, Director Municipal Administration and directorates concerned of the Capital Development Authority (CDA) on receipt of numerous complaints, a senior official told APP on Thursday.
+The CC office passed the directions on Deputy Commissioner Islamabad, Registrar Cooperatives, Director Municipal Administration and directorates concerned of the Capital Development Authority (CDA) on receipt of numerous complaints, a senior official told APP.

-She said all the departments concerned were told to step up efforts to bar illegal housing schemes' offices from plot bookings, marketing and advertisement through brochures, publication material as well as through billboards, hoardings and panaflexes.
+She said all the departments concerned told to step up efforts to bar illegal housing schemes' offices from booking of plots, marketing and advertisement through brochures, publication material as well as through billboards, hoardings and panaflexes.

 The official said the crackdown was meant to protect the earnest money of general public.

-Under the drive, the people would also be urged to consult CDA or Rawalpindi Development Authority (RDA) to ascertain legality of a housing scheme before making investment, she added.
+Under the drive, the people would also be urged to consult the CDA or Rawalpindi Development Authority (RDA) to ascertain legality of a housing scheme, she added.

-She said the CC office also directed all the departments concerned to order all publishers and printing companies to verify the legal status of the housing schemes with RDA and CDA prior to taking any printing contract from them.
+She said the CC office also directed to all the departments concerned to ensure that all the publishers and printing companies verified status of the housing schemes prior to taking any printing contract from any society falling in the jurisdiction of RDA and CDA.

 The official said the advertisers and marketing agencies were being restrained from misleading the people with advertisement of illegal housing schemes.
 Marketing and advertisement of those housing projects that had not obtained no objection certificates (NOC) from CDA was illegal and unauthorized, she added.